 One day in 1976, while I was away from work fishing a favorite lake, three men robbed the store/tackle shop and father at gunpoint sending my father and a customer to the hospital.
 After that scary, dangerous event, my father no longer wanted to run the store/tackle shop alone.
 That’s when I almost stopped fishing.
 If I couldn’t fish much, at least I could still talk and teach people about fishing.
 After the robbery I just fished club stuff and local tournaments when I could.
 In 1994 I retired from my store/tackle shop and competed in my last tournament held at Santee Cooper and won the top prize of a nice fully rigged fishing boat.
 All in all I was fortunate to win 31 tournaments (mostly club events) in my competitive career.”

-Mann has been away from tournament fishing for over 18 years now.
+Mann has been away from tournament fishing for nearly 30 years now.
 He still fishes for fun though.

 “I don’t fish for bass anymore,” he said.
 “I mainly fish for crappie and bream these days three or four times a week.”